Rupakpoddar/ESP8266Webhook/README.md

 # ESP8266Webhook
-Arduino library to trigger events using Webhook and IFTTT.
+Arduino library to trigger events using Webhooks and IFTTT.